Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Website: How Matcha.

-The little cafe in Marylebone has pink walls, pink chairs, pink signs, pink plates, pink cutlery, and even pink food and drinks, perfectly paired with a healthy dose of green to give the whole place a super cool and chilled-out summer in Cali vibe.
+While the matcha may be green, this cafe’s walls, chairs, signs, plates, cutlery, and even food are 100 shades of pink.
+The pairing gives the whole place a super cool and chilled-out summer in Cali vibe.

-As you may have already guessed from the name, the cafe specialises in delicious and nutritious matcha drinks, with everything from simple matcha lattes to matcha lemonade and matcha bubble tea.
+As you may have already guessed, the cafe specialises in delicious and nutritious matcha, with everything from simple matcha lattes to matcha lemonade, matcha bubble tea, and matcha cakes.

-There are also plenty of other coffees and tasty sweet treats and desserts too.
+There are also plenty of other coffees and tasty sweet treats and desserts too if matcha isn’t your thing.

 Where?
 Unit 65, Brixton Village, SW9 8PS | 29 Bedfordbury, Covent Garden, WC2N 4BJ.